saxond/js-orm/README.md

 a performant java implementation.
 This project is currently just a playground for ideas.

-The javascript syntax is very loosely based on [sequelize](http://docs.sequelizejs.com/en/v3/) and the implementation is currently built on top of [ORMLite](http://ormlite.com).
+The javascript syntax is very loosely based on [sequelize](http://docs.sequelizejs.com/en/v3/) and the implementation is currently built on top of Open JPA.

 Why do this?
 =====